 Ice Skating – Choose from two different outdoor ice skating rinks – one at the Solaris, just down the street, and one in Lionshead near the Arrabelle.

-Other Activities – Stroll through Vail Village and browse the many shops and galleries the village has to offer or pop into the Colorado Ski Museum for a history lesson.
+Other Activities – Stroll through Vail Village and browse the many shops and galleries the village has to offer or pop into the Colorado Snow Sports Museum for a history lesson.
 Stop for a bite along the way at one of Vail’s many premier restaurants.

 Whether you are looking for advice on outdoor adventure activities or dining reservations, our concierge team will work with you to customize and help plan your Vail experience.